================================================================

 HOLIDAYS

-meant the East Coast, Sunshine, East winds sand and icy grey sea.
+Holidays at that time meant the seaside, and the seaside meant the East Coast, Sunshine, East winds sand and icy grey sea.

-(Now Holland on Sea) where there was more sand and no seafront and I spent the
+We went to Clacton on the first holiday I remember and the sand and the seafront were the attractions.
+The next year it was Little Holland (Now Holland on Sea) where there was more sand and no seafront and I spent the whole holiday on the beach.

 Walton on the Naze Essex